-Committees of the board of trustees - The fund has an audit committee comprised of John G. Freund, Pablo R. González Guajardo and Kenneth M. Simril.
+Committees of the board of trustees - The fund has an audit committee comprised of Charles E. Andrews, Michael C. Camuñez, Mary Davis Holt and Margaret Spellings.
 The committee provides oversight regarding the fund's accounting and financial reporting policies and practices, its internal controls and the internal controls of the fund's principal service providers.
 The committee acts as a liaison between the fund's independent registered public accounting firm and the full board of trustees.
-The audit committee held five meetings during the 2024 fiscal year.
+The audit committee held five meetings during the 2025 fiscal year.

 The fund has a contracts committee comprised of all of its independent board members.
 The committee's principal function is to request, review and consider the information deemed necessary to evaluate the terms of certain agreements between the fund and its investment adviser or the investment adviser's affiliates, such as the Investment Advisory and Service Agreement, Principal Underwriting Agreement, Administrative Services Agreement and Plans of Distribution adopted pursuant to rule 12b-1 under the 1940 Act, that the fund may enter into, renew or continue, and to make its recommendations to the full board of trustees on these matters.
-The contracts committee held one meeting during the 2024 fiscal year.
+The contracts committee held one meeting during the 2025 fiscal year.

-The fund has a nominating and governance committee comprised of Merit E. Janow, William D. Jones and Kathy J. Williams.
-The committee periodically reviews such issues as the board's composition, responsibilities, commentees, compensation and other relevant issues, and recommends any appropriate changes to the full board of trustees.
+The fund has a nominating and governance committee comprised of Gina F. Adams, Nariman Farvardin and Josette Sheeran.
+The committee periodically reviews such issues as the board's composition, responsibilities, committees, compensation and other relevant issues, and recommends any appropriate changes to the full board of trustees.
 The committee also coordinates annual self-assessments of the board and evaluates, selects and nominates independent trustee candidates to the full board of trustees.
 While the committee normally is able to identify from its own and other resources an ample number of qualified candidates, it will consider shareholder suggestions of persons to be considered as nominees to fill future vacancies on the board.
 Such suggestions must be sent in writing to the nominating and governance committee of the fund, addressed to the fund's secretary, and must be accompanied by complete biographical and occupational data on the prospective nominee, along with a written consent of the prospective nominee for consideration of his or her name by the committee.
-The nominating and governance committee held two meetings during the 2024 fiscal year.
+The nominating and governance committee held three meetings during the 2025 fiscal year.

 Proxy voting procedures and principles - The fund's investment adviser, in consultation with the fund's board, has adopted Proxy Voting Procedures and Principles (the "Principles") with respect to voting proxies of securities held by the fund and other funds advised by the investment adviser or its affiliates.
-The complete text of these principles is available at capitalgroup.com.
-Proxies are voted by a committee of the appropriate equity investment division of the investment adviser under authority delegated by the funds' boards.
+The Principles are reasonably designed to ensure that proxies are voted solely in accordance with the financial interest of the clients of the investment adviser or its affiliates and the shareholders of the funds advised or managed by the investment adviser or its affiliates.
+The complete text of the Principles is available at capitalgroup.com.
+Final voting authority is held by a committee of the appropriate equity investment division of the investment adviser under authority delegated by the funds' boards.
 The boards of funds advised by Capital Research and Management Company and its affiliates, including American Funds and Capital Group exchange-traded funds, have established a Joint Proxy Committee ("JPC") composed of independent board members from each applicable fund board.
 The JPC's role is to facilitate appropriate oversight of the proxy voting process and provide valuable input on corporate governance and related matters.